fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

   -d "currency"="eur" \
 ```

 Note that by default the PaymentIntents API sets the `capture_method` parameter to `automatic`, meaning Authorization and Capture are executed automatically in sequence.
-IN our case, we want to execute Capture separately, hence we need to add the parameter `capture_method=manual` to the body of our API request.
+In our case, we want to execute Capture separately, hence we need to add the parameter `capture_method=manual` to the body of our API request.

 ### Capture ###